khulnasoft/khulnasoft/docker-images/syntax-highlighter/README.md

 ```

 You can set the `SRC_SYNTECT_SERVER` environment var to whatever port this
-connects to and test against local Sourcegraph instance.
+connects to and test against local Khulnasoft instance.

 ### Docker Usage (can be used with `sg start`)